 When Failure is Not an Option: Startup Marketing Tactics that Drive Growth

-As a founder of a tech startup, you never thought you’d have to worry about the world of marketing.
-Innovators and visionaries are modern day problem solvers who chose the path of an entrepreneur for a variety of reasons – and if you are honest with yourself, marketing was not one of them.
+Tech startup innovators and visionaries are modern day problem solvers who chose the path of an entrepreneur for a variety of reasons – and if you are honest with yourself, marketing was not one of them.

 One problem that all founders share is being restricted by a limited budget and a lack of available resources.
 Accepting that you cannot do everything at the beginning will force you to prioritise a set of achievable goals that will enable you to level up, both as a founder and a startup.

 A marketing strategy is not a nice–to-have.
 Every founder needs to accept the fact that it is an essential strategy required to generate leads, nurture potential prospects and feed sales funnels.

 The technology and marketing industry has never moved as fast as it’s doing right now.
 But, the biggest challenge for startup founders is understanding that it will never move this slow again either.
 In particular, the technology industry is also much more competitive than other sectors.

 Although business to business marketing (B2B) could be described as a discipline, the tech industry should be considered a specialism because of its speed and competitive nature, when compared with other industries.
 The danger is that this realisation runs the risk of exacerbating your fear of failure.